arnaudporet/stream/readme.md

 ## stream

-[stream](https://github.com/arnaudporet/stream) is a tool implemented in [Go](https://golang.org) for network traversal starting from source nodes and along the up or down stream (the down stream is not yet implemented).
+[stream](https://github.com/arnaudporet/stream) is a tool implemented in [Go](https://golang.org) for network traversal starting from source nodes along the up or down stream (the down stream is not yet implemented).

 To do so, in the network, stream performs random walks starting from the nodes given as sources.